JohnminerIv/bew_1_2_portfolio/README.md

 # Portfolio Website for BEW1.2
+## This project will probably not receive updates

+This is a simple project that i used to learn Django

 (5 Points) How is this project structure different than a Flask (or Node) application?
 What role are the urls.py and views.py files responsible for?